tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 Readers can refer to the doxygen documentation of the :cpp:func:`ns3::WifiNetDevice::SelectQueue()` method for more information, including how DSCP values map onto user priorities and access categories.
+Also, the ns3-wifi-ac-mapping test suite (defined in src/test/ns3wifi/wifi-ac-mapping-test-suite.cc) can provide additional useful information.

 Note that :cpp:func:`ns3::WifiNetDevice::SelectQueue()` also sets the packet priority to the user priority, thus overwriting the value determined by the